7 Great Reasons You'll Love the Town of Lake Luzerne, NY

 Just like Lake George, the Town of Lake Luzerne contains a lake of the same name.
 While not as vast as the waters of Lake George, Lake Luzerne is nevertheless a great option for swimming, kayaking, fishing, and more!
 You can easily spend 1-2 hours leisurely paddling your way around the peaceful lake and its waterways.

 There are two public beaches on Lake Luzerne, Luzerne Heights Public Beach and Wayside Beach.
-Each beach has its own parking lot and a shoreline where you can relax, sunbathe, or watch the kids swim or play in the sand.
+Each beach has its own parking lot and a shoreline where you can relax, sunbathe, or watch the kids swim and play in the sand.

 A True Western-Style Rodeo

 Did you know the oldest weekly rodeo in the entire U.S. can be found right in Lake Luzerne?
-Located on Howe Road in the northern part of town, the Painted Pony Championship Rodeo hosts the region's only western-style rodeo on Wednesdays, Fridays, and Saturdays throughout summer.
+Located on Howe Road in the northern part of town, the Painted Pony Championship Rodeo hosts the region's only western-style rodeo on Wednesdays, Thursdays, Fridays, and Saturdays throughout summer.

 A trip to the rodeo is the perfect way to spend the evening with the family.
 Start off with their Texas Style BBQ Buffet that's as genuine as it gets.
 Then, prepare to be entertained as you witness team roping, steer wrestling, bull riding, and more exciting rodeo events.
 Right after the rodeo, you can even head over to the Longhorn Saloon for country music and dancing to close out the night.